— QUTUB MINAR —

 What’s Inside the Qutub Minar?

 The Qutub Minar itself is a five-story-tall tapering tower.
-Inside, there is a narrow, spiral staircase of 379 steps winding all the way to the top with an opening at each storey.
+Inside, there is a narrow, spiral staircase of 379 steps winding all the way to the top with an opening at each story.

-Some architectural features stand out, like bracings to connect the shaft with the outer shell and brackets at the bottom of the staircase to provide support.
+Some architectural features stand out, like bracings connecting the shaft with the outer shell and brackets at the bottom of the staircase to provide support.

 Can You Go Inside the Minar Itself?